Apollo-Level2-Web-Dev/TypeScript-Assignment-1/task_description.md

 ## **Problem 3:**

-Create a TypeScript program that uses a generic function to reverse an array of strings, then use a rest parameter to add a variable number of strings to the array, and call the function with the combined array.
+Create a TypeScript program that uses a generic function to reverse an array of strings, and takes a variable number of strings to the array using rest parameters.
+Provide an example of calling the function with a variable number of strings.

 ---